-Sussex MS Centre had 845 individual members on our database, with 385 members paying their subscriptions in 2022.
-This was a large increase on 2021 partly due to coming out the other side of the pandemic but also because of marketing improvements.
+Sussex MS Centre had 946 individual members on our database, with 387 members paying their subscriptions in 2023.

-Multiple Sclerosis is a changeable condition and individuals can go through long periods when they do not require our services, so they do not necessarily subscribe during these periods.
+Multiple Sclerosis is a changeable condition, and individuals can go through long periods when they do not require our services, so they do not necessarily subscribe during these periods.
 Our policy is to continue in contact with the MS community regardless of subscription, as many return to us in times of need.